crowdin/mobile-sdk-ios/README.md

 In AppDelegate you should call start method: `CrowdinSDK.start()` for Swift, and `[CrowdinSDK start]` for Objective-C.

 **Note!** Using this setup method you will unable to set up additional *Screenshots* and *Real-Time Preview* project features.

+### SwiftUI support

+SwiftUI doesn’t have automatic support for now.
+It will work only when you pass localised string using `NSLocalizedString(“key”, comment: “comment”)`.
+It means that you will need to update all localised strings in SwiftUI application.
+For more comfortable usage you can use out String extension for localisation: `“key”.cw_localized`.

+Example:

+> Text(NSLocalizedString(“key”, comment: “comment”))

+or

+> Text(“key”.cw_localized)

+After we add SwiftUI support you will need just simply remove call of `cw_localized` method.

 ## Advanced Features